dgarnitz/vectorflow/README.md

 touch env_vars.env
 ```

 This creates a file called `env_vars.env` in the `env_scripts` folder to add all the environment variables mentioned below.
+You only need to set the `LOCAL_VECTOR_DB` variable if you are running qdrant, Milvus or Weaviate locally.

 ```
 INTERNAL_API_KEY=your-choice